zamanianlab/ZamanianLabDocs/docs/pipelines_local.md

     └── plots/                    [plot outputs]
   ```

   - Raw data will either be stored in CSV files or natively-exported instrument files within dated folders.
-Append lettered subscripts to the end of the folder name if multiple unrelated outputs of that data type were generated on the same day (e.g., `YYYMMDDa` and `YYYMMDDb`).
+Append lettered subscripts to the end of the folder name if multiple unrelated outputs of that data type were generated on the same day (e.g., `YYYYMMDDa` and `YYYYMMDDb`).

   - Data tidying will be performed in scripts that are separate from those that perform analysis and visualization.
 Tidy data will be stored in Rds files (space-saving compared to Rda format).